emson/elf0/README.md

-# AWA: AI Workflow Architect
+# Elf: AI Workflow Architect

-**AWA is a Python framework for defining, executing, and intelligently improving LLM-powered agent workflows.**
+**Elf is a Python framework for defining, executing, and intelligently improving LLM-powered agent workflows.**

 It enables developers to build complex sequences of AI agent interactions declaratively and **provides tools to leverage AI itself for optimizing these workflows**.
 Our core philosophy is to _"start small, make it work, then make it better, but build on solid foundations."_